Skip to main content

 T-TEER has low major adverse event rates at 30 days and 1 year2

-Outcomes from the TriCLASP study confirm the sustained safety and effectiveness of T-TEER in patients with at least severe TR and not clinically significant TR at 1 year in a post-market setting.2
+Outcomes from the TriCLASP study confirm the sustained safety and effectiveness of T-TEER for up to 1 year in patients with clinically significant TR at baseline, in a post-market setting.2

 TriCLASP study 1